-- (1) Subject to this Act, a person who fails to comply with a direction of the Guardianship Board under this Division is guilty of an offence. - Maximum penalty: \$20 000 or imprisonment for 6 months. - (2) It is a defence to a charge of an offence against subsection (1) if the defendant proves that he or she did not know, and could not reasonably have been expected to know, that his or her conduct amounted to a failure to comply with the relevant direction.
+- (1) Subject to this Act, a person who fails to comply with a direction of the Tribunal under section 18E is guilty of an offence. - Maximum penalty: \$20 000 or imprisonment for 6 months. - (2) It is a defence to a charge of an offence against subsection (1) if the defendant proves that he or she did not know, and could not reasonably have been expected to know, that his or her conduct amounted to a failure to comply with the relevant direction.

-Division 4-Miscellaneous
+Division 4-Reviews and appeals